Is Bryan Johnson’s Longevity Protocol Worth The Hype?

 Creative Cat Studio – stock.adobe.com Bryan Johnson advocates for plant-based diets

 In his new video, however, MacAskill offered critiques of a few aspects of Johnson’s regimen.
 Johnson claims to take 100 pills a day, and his online shop offers supplements, protein powders, and a “snake oil” (premium extra virgin olive oil).
-While these may offer health benefits, MacAskill emphasizes that not all of them have scientific backing.
+While these may offer health benefits, MacAskill believes that not all of them have scientific backing.

 Read more: USDA Urged To Remove Dairy Category From 2025 Dietary Guidelines